montge/documents/README.md

 4	| PM |  Monthly Progress Report | Monthly | &nbsp; | includes project status and financial management reporting | &nbsp; | 5.2
 5	| PM |  Quarterly Strategic Communications Message | Quarterly | documents | project progress and feasibility of transition to production | &nbsp; | 5.2

+Notes:
-Note: E1-3 are deliverables required but not explicitly enumerated in the PWS.
+  * E1-3 are deliverables required but not explicitly enumerated in the PWS.
+  * Deliverables omitted (redundant or out of scope per government determination): 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38

 ### Formats and Licenses of deliverable artifacts (PWS 8.2)